stackified/xktradingfloor/README.md

 1. **Supervisor Role Reference**: The file `backend/routes/api/index.js` references `constants.roles.supervisor` in the admin route authorization, but this role is not defined in `backend/utils/constants.js`.
 The defined roles are: Admin, User, SubAdmin, Operator.
 This may cause runtime errors.
 Consider removing the supervisor reference or adding it to constants.

-2. **Company Update/Delete Routes**: The company controller has `updateCompany()` and `deleteCompany()` methods implemented, but the routes are not connected in `backend/routes/api/admin/company.routes.js`.
-These endpoints need to be added:
+2. **Company Update Route**: The company controller has `updateCompany()` method implemented, but the route is not connected in `backend/routes/api/admin/company.routes.js`.
+This endpoint needs to be added:

    - `PUT /api/admin/company/:companyId/updatecompany` - Update company

-   - `DELETE /api/admin/company/:companyId/deletecompany` - Delete company
-   - `POST /api/admin/company/:companyId/promocodes` - Add promo code
-   - `PUT /api/admin/company/:companyId/promocodes/:promoId` - Update promo code
-   - `DELETE /api/admin/company/:companyId/promocodes/:promoId` - Delete promo code
+   **Note:** Delete and promo code routes are already implemented and connected.

 3. **Blog Slug Field**: The slug field in the blog model (`backend/models/blog.model.js`) is commented out.
 The `getBlogBySlug` controller method and route exist but cannot function until the slug field is enabled in the model.